What Are Crypto Gas Fees?

 Anytime you send or receive crypto, you will pay a gas fee.
 The same goes for making crypto trades (swaps) and running any kind of processes that require smart contracts, such as minting NFTs.

-So if there is any transaction that you are involved in over a blockchain network that is either sending or receiving some amount of data – large or small – odds are you will be paying gas fees.
+So any involvement in a transaction over a blockchain network that is either sending or receiving some amount of data – large or small – odds are you will be paying gas fees.

 The Ethereum gas controversy